 9. Staycations with Toddlers

 A getaway close to home can be a standalone vacation or a useful trial-run to prepare for a longer trip, minus the lengthy family road trip or crankiness that comes from flying with kids.
 Staying home on vacation means you’re saving on all kinds of costs that come with travel—hotels or vacation rentals, flights, rental cars—and can instead invest that money in exploring your own home town.
-Check out theaters, beaches, and zoos close to home, or turn your backyard into an outdoor oasis and invite friends over for a pool party or outdoor movie night under the stars.
+Check out theaters, beaches, and zoos close to home, or turn your backyard into an outdoor oasis and invite friends over for a pool party, outdoor movie night under the stars, or roasted s’mores around the fire pit.

 STAYCATIONS: 10 Best Fire Pits for Backyard Staycations, Plus Portable Options and DIY Tips